ghc/ghc/docs/users_guide/using-warnings.rst

     per-module basis with :ghc-flag:`-Wno-simplifiable-class-constraints
     <-Wsimplifiable-class-constraints>`.

-.. ghc-flag:: -Wspace-after-bang
-     :shortdesc: warn for missing space before the second argument of an infix definition of ``(!)`` when :extension:`BangPatterns` are not enabled
-     :type: dynamic
-     :reverse: -Wno-missing-space-after-bang
 .. ghc-flag:: -Wtabs
     :shortdesc: warn if there are tabs in the source file
     :type: dynamic